sous-chefs/apache2/UPGRADING.md

 end
 ```

-## Where did the apache2 recipes go?
+## Where did the apache2 recipes go

 Recipes are now modules, so your cookbook pattern will go from